Skip to primary navigation Skip to content Skip to footer

 In a perfect world, your Kauai vacation days would be NBS—nothing but sunshine.
 Unfortunately, here in the real world, that notion is NTBE—not to be expected.
 It rains a lot here, and sometimes, to borrow the Morton Salt slogan, when it rains it pours.

 When it’s pouring rain on Kauai, flooding is a likely possibility, especially on Kauai’s north shore.
 The Hanalei River is prone to flooding and the one-lane Hanalei Bridge closes probably a dozen or so times a year.
-Sometimes the bridge is closed for just a couple of hours but sometimes, in extreme circumstances, can stay closed for days at a time—leaving people trapped on one side of the bridge or the other.
+Sometimes the bridge is closed for just a couple hours but sometimes, in extreme circumstances, can stay closed for days at a time—leaving people trapped on one side of the bridge or the other.

 Depending on your cell phone carrier and your phone settings, you may or may not get flash flood alerts directly to your phone.
 If you get the emergency flash flooding alert– heed the warning!
 If your accommodations are in Hanalei, get back there as soon as possible.
 If you’re in Hanalei and your accommodations are elsewhere, drop what you’re doing and go get across the bridge as soon as you can, so you don’t get stuck and have nowhere to go.